andreicscs/GraceCU/README.md

 ---

-## 🎓 Academic Purpose
-Unlike production frameworks such as TensorFlow or PyTorch, **GraceCU is not optimized for maximum performance**.
-Instead, it prioritizes:
-- Clear code structure
-- Readability and learning value
-- Step-by-step understanding of matrix math and backpropagation
-- Serving as a teaching/learning tool in academic contexts
+## 📘 Documentation
+For a full API reference and usage details, check out the [📖 Documentation](./docs/API.md).

 ---

-## 📊 MNIST Demo
-A demo application is provided to train and test a simple neural network on the **MNIST digit recognition dataset**, demonstrating the use of `Matrix.h` and `NeuralNetwork.h` in practice.

----

 ## 🚀 Future Plans
 - Expand the library with additional layers and functions
 - Provide exercises/tutorials for students
-- Improve ease of use with helper utilities
+- Improve ease of use with data loading and data manipulation functions
 - (Optional) Revisit CUDA or multithreading if performance becomes a focus

----

 ## 🤝 Feedback
 This project is still under development.
 Contributions, suggestions, or feedback from students and educators are very welcome!

+---